Platform Optimization SDK for Citrix Workspace app for Linux¶

 Compatibility with Workspace app¶

-This is Version 1809 of the Platform Optimization SDK.
-It is intended for use with Linux Workspace app builds in the 1809 series.
+This version of the Platform Optimization SDK is intended for use with Linux Workspace app build series.
 There are separate versions of the SDK for each of the released architectures (X86, X86_64 and ARMhf) that differ only in the included binaries.

 The purpose of the SDK is to support developers who are creating plug-in extensions for the ICA engine component (wfica) of Citrix Workspace app for Linux.
 Plugins are built as shareable libraries that are dynamically loaded by wfica.
 These plugins can perform the following functions:

 - Provide accelerated decoding of JPEG and H.264 data used to draw the session image